 How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

-ALSO, this document is not some top-5 psychological hack nonsense.
-No. This is about developing into a performer who has rock star confidence, who has the power to communicate to the audience on a powerful level, who is not afraid of using the spotlight to express themselves, who wins auditions and competitions, and most importantly, who has the courage to make a difference in this world.
+Disclaimer: This document is not some top-5 psychological hack nonsense.
+No. This is about developing into a performer who has rock star confidence, who has the power to communicate to the audience on a powerful level, who wins auditions and competitions, and most importantly, who has the courage to make a difference in this world with their artistry.

 1. Discover the long-term motivations to overcome your anxiety for life.